 Help us shape a sustainable urban future for Northeast India

-We conduct research, advocate for change, take action, and measure impact to foster climate-resilient and sustainable urban habitats in North Eastern India.
+We conduct research, advocate for change, take action, and measure impact to promote climate-resilient and sustainable urban habitats in North Eastern India.
 Through our efforts, we aim to achieve tangible outcomes aligned with the Sustainable Development Goals, ensuring clean, safe, inclusive, and healthy urban settlements.

 Climate change poses an imminent threat to our survival and the impact will be felt more so in urban areas where most people will be living in the future.
 Urban areas have always been hubs for employment, education, and healthcare services.
 However, with rapid urbanization, alongside these benefits comes a significant downside – the substantial emission of carbon and other harmful gases, largely attributed to the automobile sector.
 This not only pollutes the environment but also leads to congestion and poses serious road safety concerns.